Brave Festival

 Brave Festival – Against Cultural Exile is an annual Polish music festival launched in 2005 by Song of the Goat Theatre Association.
-It takes place in Wroclaw, as well as in other cities in Lower Silesia.
+It takes place in Wrocław, as well as in other cities in Lower Silesia.
 Since inception, artists from all over the world have been invited to present their musical/cultural traditions.
 The festival is intended as an opportunity for attendees to speak about where they come from, their values, their traditions and their spirituality.
 It aims to save and protect forgotten, abandoned and forlorn cultures.
-Brave Festival also has a project called Brave Kids, which aims is to introduce, integrate and start a collaboration of artistic groups of childs from different continents.
+Brave Festival also has a project called Brave Kids, which aims is to introduce, integrate and start a collaboration of artistic groups of children from different continents.
 Grzegorz Bral is the director of Brave Festival.

 In 2011 Brave Festival was included in the official list of The Cultural Programme of the Polish EU Presidency 2011 in the category “Cylic cultural events and festivals organized by local and non-governmental institutions.”
-The following groups help to support the festival: President of the City of Wroclaw - Rafal Dutkiewicz, UNESCO, Marshal of the dolnośląskie voivodeship - Rafał Jurkowlaniec and the Ministry of Culture and National Heritage.
+The following groups help to support the festival: President of the City of Wrocław - Rafal Dutkiewicz, UNESCO, Marshal of the dolnośląskie voivodeship - Rafał Jurkowlaniec and the Ministry of Culture and National Heritage.

 Idea of Brave Festival

 Since now there were ten editions of festival: The Magic of Voice (2005), Voices of Asia (2006), Drowned Songs (2007), The Ritual starts it Africa (2008), Prayers of the world (2009), Enchanters (2010), The Mask (2011), Women Initiating (2012), Lost Rhythm (2013), Sacred Body (2014), Griot (2015) and Outcasts (2016).
 Each edition presents concerts, theatre, performances, rituals, prayers and art of the people, tribes, groups or individuals from all over the world.

 During the festival people, who don't agree on exile from their own traditions and sensitivity, share their culture.
 Brave Festival tries to support them by concerts, exhibitions, workshops (dance, musical and handicraft ones) and film program.
 All those events allow a public to see and experience what maybe couldn't be known in other way.

-Festival places were among others: theatres in Wroclaw (Teatr Polski, Wrocławski Teatr Współczesny, Teatr Pieśń Kozła), cinemas (Dolnośląskie Centrum Filmowe), galleries (Galeria BWA Design, ArtBrut) and other cultural places (The White Stork Synagogue, the Impart Art Center, Opera Wroclawska, Wytwórnia Filmów Fabulranych).
+Festival places were among others: theatres in Wrocław (Teatr Polski, Wrocławski Teatr Współczesny, Teatr Pieśń Kozła), cinemas (Dolnośląskie Centrum Filmowe), galleries (Galeria BWA Design, ArtBrut) and other cultural places (The White Stork Synagogue, the Impart Art Center, Opera Wrocławska, Wytwórnia Filmów Fabulranych).
 There were also outdoor events.

 Brave Festival hosted artists and groups from China, Japan, Korea, Taiwan, Singapore, Russia, Australia, Egypt, Georgia, Bulgaria, India, Mali, Tanzania, Burkina Faso, Chile, USA, Ukraine, Uganda, Kyrgyz Republic, Mongolia, Niger, Azerbaijan, Pakistan, Poland, Corse, Rumania, Israel, Sardinia, Macedonia, Marocco, Grance and other countries.

 Revenue from festival ticket sales are designated to support humanitarian activities in Tibet led by the international charity organization, ROKPA.